pierre8237/4CODERZ/README.md

 Description
 This project was developed by Aimee Millard, Mathew Poovathany, and Pierre Calmels as the capstone project for our coding bootcamp.
-We used an Agile methodolgy to bring your concept to deployment in three weeks.
-Dionysis is a winepairing app that gives users information about a selection of wines from around the world, including suggestions for cheeses to pair them with.
+We used an Agile methodolgy to bring our project from concept to deployment in three weeks.
+Dionysis is a wine-pairing app that gives users information about a selection of wines from around the world, including suggestions for cheeses to pair them with.
+Makes use of a create-react-app scaffolding for our front-end with a node server, express middleware for routing and parsing, MongoDB to store our suggested wines and two third-party api's that allow users to search for wineries in their area as well as providing them with the current weather report.

 Table of Contents
 Installation